 Spiritual Health Victoria (SHV) advocates and promotes compassionate, person- centred spiritual care in health services.
 We initiate and participate in a number of quality improvement projects in the healthcare sector, enabling best practice and contributing to overall health and well-being.
 We collaborate with practitioners, health services and faith communities to achieve quality, innovation and compassionate spiritual care.

 See below a list of our current quality improvement projects in healthcare.
 They form part of our 2017 – 2018 deliverables to the Department of Health and Human Services.

 La Trobe Research Collaboration:

-The collaborative project continues between SHV, La Trobe University and spiritual care departments at six hospital sites, investigating expectations for and benefits of spiritual care provision in the healthcare system.
+The collaborative project continues between SHV, La Trobe University and spiritual care departments at five hospital sites, investigating expectations for and benefits of spiritual care provision in the healthcare system.
 A literature review is available on this website here